dbe5007/ACIResources/README.md

 # aciResources
 Repository for training and how-to manuals for working on the high performance computing server as Penn State.
-Written in conjunction with the Karuza Lab and Cognitive Neuroscience of Creativity Lab.

 **ACIManual.docx** Working document accessing and using the ACI system.
 Includes some basic Linux functions.